2468scout/Slackbot/README.md

 * The bot is on the server
 * bot sends a message on successful startup
 * bot responds to prompts
+* lets users send info through the ~add info command
+* lets users see sent info through ~intel
+* let's verified users remove or clear intel array through ~robostats removal [#] and ~submitted
+* gives a list of userIDs who tried to use "verified" commands but weren't "verified" (~verifying)

 ### Who do I talk to? ###